kuff/discordify/README.md

 3. The **memory_size** parameter is how many previously played songs the bot should remember.
 This is invoked with the `.replay` command and when autoplaying, and I do not recommend keeping it shorter than five.
 4.  **default_volume** is the volume used for playback when the bot starts playing.
 During playback the volume can then be changed with `.volume`, but is then reset once playback ends.
 5.  **audio_passes** dictates how many passes of the data is sent through the the Discord API.
 This is useful to help mitigate packet loss but will also significantly increase bandwidth usage, and as a result should probably not be changed!
+6.  **always_autoplay**, if enabled, will always autoplay if the queue is empty.
+By default (false), playback will terminate when the queue is empty.

 See the [help command](https://github.com/kuff/discordify/blob/master/FEATURES.jpg) for a list of all available commands, and let me know if you have any trouble or suggestions through the [issue tracker](https://github.com/kuff/discordify/issues/new/choose)!